 But since news of the bombshell book, which is expected to be released in late 2022, Royal author and expert Robert Jobson took to Twitter to blast the Duke of Sussex for selling rights to his autobiography for a reported $20m - of which the whole sum is expected to be donated to charity.

 He tweeted, 'Talk of a $20million advance for Prince Harry’s memoir (with profits going to charity).
 Will the prince refund his dad the money he gave him to set himself up in America before trashing him in his book I wonder?'

-Prince Harry has already spoken about his relationship with his father Prince Charles since he quit the UK, admitting his father had ‘stopped taking his calls‘.
-And claimed “my family literally cut me off financially” in “the first quarter of 2020” – which relates to the first quarter of the financial year (April to June) and not the calendar year (January to March).
+Prince Harry has already spoken about his relationship with his father Prince Charles since he quit the UK, admitting his father had 'stopped taking his calls (opens in new tab)'.
+And claimed "my family literally cut me off financially" in "the first quarter of 2020" - which relates to the first quarter of the financial year (April to June) and not the calendar year (January to March).

 Despite reportedly upsetting the Queen (opens in new tab) with his comments on Prince Charles' parenting, Prince Harry is expected to go into details about his upbringing as a prince and it could leave several members of the royal family in fear of what he might say.

 In a statement about the book, Harry teased, 'I've worn many hats over the years, both literally and figuratively, and my hope is that in telling my story - the highs and lows, the mistakes, the lessons learned - I can help show that no matter where we come from, we have more in common than we think.'